sourceryinstitute/MORFEUS-Source/developer-doc/FV-API.md

 [json-fortran]: https://github.com/jacobwilliams/json-fortran

 ### Mesh object
 The `MESH` object in the input file describes the name and directory of the file containing the mesh geometry.
 The coaxial cable geometry consists of several concentric materials.
-All computations in Morfeus are done in MKS units.
+All computations in morfeus are done in MKS units.
 Any scaling of the geometry is also specified in this object.
 Mesh renumbering, partitioning scheme, and mesh diagnostics output for debugging can also be specified in this object.
 ```
 "MESH": {
   "mesh-dir": "./",